Unit 2 - Practice Quiz

 A. Legislative function

-B. Protective function
+B. Regulatory function

 C. Developmental function

-D. Regulatory function
+D. Protective function

 23 SEBI exercises quasi-judicial, quasi-legislative, and quasi-executive powers.
 Which of the following actions represents its quasi-judicial power?